-Your vet has arranged for me to see your cat because they are concerned that there is a problem with the kneecap dislocating from the groove on the front of the thigh bone (femur).
+Your vet has arranged for me to see your dog because they are concerned that there is a problem with the kneecap dislocating from the groove on the front of the thigh bone (femur).
+This is a fairly common problem in dogs, particularly small breed dogs.

-The problem usually starts with the kneecap dislocating spontaneously during exercise, often causing the cat to run for a few steps with the back leg held up off the ground.
-The kneecap usually relocates fairly quickly and the cat continues as normal without any lameness.
+The problem usually starts with the kneecap dislocating spontaneously during exercise, often causing the dog to run for a few steps with the back leg held up off the ground.
+The kneecap usually relocates fairly quickly and the dog continues as normal without any lameness.
 This can happen a variable amount, and often becomes more frequent over time.
 At this stage the problem is a mechanical lameness, meaning that the leg is not working properly for those few steps, but is not usually painful.